mindbody/cra-template-mb-ui/README.md

 Already included in the template is the packages needed for conventional commits.
 What you need to do to activate them is add the following to your `package.json`

-Sets up commitizen to parse your commits
+Sets up commitizen to parse your commits.
+Run `yarn add husky` then add the following to your `package.json`

 ```
 "config": {
     "commitizen": {
         "path": "./node_modules/cz-conventional-changelog"
     }